 Once upon a time, you might have persuaded Google to rank your blog posts highly using a smattering of keywords in your SEO title, your meta description and your actual copy.
 But Google is smarter these days, and with recent changes to its algorithm – which goes by the insanely cute name ‘Panda’ – Google knows if you don’t give a crap about your audience.

 Here’s a fun fact: Google is beginning to teach itself how to learn.
 And without getting too into the technical side of things, Google knows exactly how people are using your website.

 You no longer need an exact keyword to offer a relevant search result, says Cyrus Shepard, director of audience development at Moz.
 “In the old days, it was about getting the click.
 Now search engines are seeing how people are interacting with your website: are they going back and clicking on results, or are they finding the answers they’re looking for when they’re on your site?
 Today it’s about the post-click activity.
 Not only do you have to get the clicks, but you have to satisfy user intent.

-Show you care about your end user, and write with them in mind, always.
+Show you care about your end user and provide them with value, and write with them in mind, always.
 Are you answering a hard question your audience has been asking?
 Are you writing in a way that is engaging and informative?
+Does your post have utility?
+Is it memorable?
 Keep in mind that if you’re not creating quality posts for your audience to enjoy and share, they’ll likely click away and go elsewhere.

 It’s about SEO-soning with keywords, not keyword stuffing